 Allergic reactions are triggered by harmless substances in the air, such as pollen or cat dander.
 When exposed to these small substances, cells in the body release histamine and other compounds that cause allergy symptoms, like itching or sneezing.
 These reactions happen consistently after each exposure.
 So, individuals who are allergic to tree pollen will experience symptoms during the springtime every year.
 Another example is individuals with cat allergy who consistently experience symptoms while around cats.

 Skin testing can help

-It’s not always easy to tell the difference between allergy and cold symptoms.
+It’s not always easy to tell the difference between an allergy and the common cold.
 Skin testing in an allergy office is a very helpful way to identify the underlying cause.
 If allergies are the case, there are a variety of treatment options that can be tailored to each patient to find much needed relief.
 Long-term relief is also available through immunotherapy, or allergy shots, which can help not only treat allergies, but also prevent the development of asthma.

-For further questions on allergic conditions, including skin testing and personalized treatment options, call (757) 410-0981 to make an appointment with Dr. Christina Ortiz at TPMG Coastal Allergy in Chesapeake and Virginia Beach.
+For further questions on allergic conditions, including skin testing and personalized treatment options, call (757) 410-0981 to make an appointment with Dr. Christina Ortiz at TPMG Coastal Allergy in Chesapeake.

 Christina F. Ortiz, MD, MPH is an allergy and asthma specialist.
 Dr. Ortiz treats a variety of allergic conditions, including seasonal and indoor allergies, asthma, eczema, medication and food allergies, and sinusitis.
 She provides up-to-date allergy testing to identify triggers of allergic symptoms or asthma.
 She also offers a variety of treatment options, including allergen immunotherapy (allergy shots), which is an individualized treatment option that offers long-term relief and asthma prevention.